 If you’re dealing with a new house or property, questions of maintenance probably aren’t that big of a deal yet.
 It’s new and maintenance hasn’t yet become a big expense or concern.

-However, even with a new property, maintenance is something that needs to be set up in advance with a property management company.
+However, even with a new property, maintenance such as heating repair could be something that might need to be set up in advance with a property management company.

 The truth of the matter is, if you have a system in place, less time and expense end up getting spent trying to fix problems on the fly.

 One thing we definitely recommend is that you have the property inspected at least once or twice a year.
 Obviously, with some properties, in certain situations, you may want to schedule them more frequently.
 It really depends on your comfort level.

-Another important consideration is the furnace.
+Another important element is the furnace.
+Get in touch with a furnace repair company immediately, if you notice that your furnace produces strange sounds, smells, or cycles on and off frequently.
 Obviously, if you let a furnace go unchecked it can burn a house or property down.
-That’s probably not something you want to have happened, so here at Realty Trust Services, we put a priority on making sure the filters are regularly replaced.
-If you are unable to use our services then you may want to look into alternatives closer to your location such as Valley Service to see how they can help you with your furnace check and repair needs.
+That’s probably not something you would want to happen, so here at Realty Trust Services, we put a priority on making sure the filters are regularly replaced.
+You could look into service providers closer to your location such as Valley Service to see how they can help you with your furnace check and repair needs.

 Something you can also set up with your property manager is a furnace plan.
 Depending on what kind of plan you agree upon, that can greatly reduce the potential cost of maintenance on your heating system.